xiaohajiayou/Leetcode-Mastery-Scheduler/README.md

 4. You can complete your review by ticking the box in the plugin's `popup` window, or you can click into the problem page and complete the review via the `rate it` button.

-5. Open the problem list to see all the problems in your current review plan.
+5. Open the question list, view all the questions in the current review plan, write notes, and export notes as Markdown.

 6. Happy problem-solving!
 The key to mastering things quickly is to avoid forgetting!
 # 🚀 用法